nops-io/nops-cloud-account-registration/nops-aws-account-register/README.md

 This folder contains CloudFormation template to register a single AWS account with nOps.

 ### cloudformation-org-accounts-register
-This folder contains CloudFormation template to register AWS accounts with consolidated billing and organisation to nOps.
+This folder contains CloudFormation templates to register multiple AWS accounts within an organization, for consolidated billing.

 ### lambda_functions
 This folder contains the python code for the lambda function which registers AWS accounts to nOps.